 9. Chindogu cannot be patented

-Chindogu must remain in the public domain.
-They are free to use, re-create, and distribute.
-They cannot be copyrighted or owned.
+The invention must remain in the public domain.
+It must be free to use, re-create, and distribute.
+It cannot be copyrighted or owned.

 10. Chindogu are without prejudice

 Chindogu view all human beings as equal.
-Therefore, no chindogu can favor a race, religion, age group, gender, or class.
-Chindogu belong to humanity.
+Therefore, they can't favor a race, religion, age group, gender, or class.

 With the 10 tenets fixed firmly in your heart, let's look at some examples of chindogu.
 From these you'll be able to clearly see each one at work.